osg-htc/dosar/docs/ASP2022/02-OurJobManager.md

 ```
 $ condor_version
-$CondorVersion: 8.6.11 May 14 2018 $
+$CondorVersion: 9.11.0 2022-08-25 BuildID: 602587 PackageID: 9.11.0-1.1 $
-$CondorPlatform: X86_64-CentOS_6.9 $
+$CondorPlatform: X86_64-Ubuntu_20.04 $
 ```

-Note that the "CondorPlatform" reports the type of computer we built it on, _not_ the computer we're running on.
-It was built on CentOS_6.8, but you might notice that we're running on Scientific Linux 6.8, which is a free clone of Red Hat Enterprise Linux.
+Note that the "CondorPlatform" reports the type of computer we built it on, _not necessarily_ the computer we're running on.
+It was built on Ubuntu 20.04, but you might notice that we're running on Ubuntu 20.04.5, which is a slightly newer version.

 ### Extra Tip: The OS version